jkaewprateep/AI-learning-camera/README.md

 AI learning image VDO, possible object variables

 🧸💬 By using the AI machine learning library TensorFlow allowed the creation of simple iterations method adaptation in Python programming language to train input values from VDO and legend boundary image's object location identification information from learning feedback results of AI machine learning.
 The program is designed to concatenate the random position of the starting points on XY coordinate and boundary box size for AI machine learning train inputs likelihood of the object in the image inside the boundary as [ 0, 1 ] domain prediction results. </br>
+🐑💬 ➰ The simple application is an experiment of reinforcement machine learning adaptation in the future because their application and creation of rewards improve the feedback learning more than clustering and likelihood when applied with streams pictures input as VDO or games screen display with AI machine learning ability. </br>

 <p align="center" width="100%">
     <img width="55%" src="https://github.com/jkaewprateep/AI-learning-camera/blob/main/tensorflow_01.png">